Arduino-IRremote/Arduino-IRremote/README.md

 On my Arduino Nanos, I always use a 100 &ohm; series resistor and one IR LED :grinning:.

 ## Minimal CPU frequency
-For receiving, the **minimal CPU frequency is 4 MHz**, since the 50 탎 timer ISR takes around 12 탎 on a 16 MHz ATmega.<br/>
+For receiving, the **minimal CPU frequency is 4 MHz**, since the 50 탎 timer ISR (Interrupt Service Routine) takes around 12 탎 on a 16 MHz ATmega.<br/>
 For sending, the **default software generated PWM has problems on AVR running with 8 MHz**.
 The PWM frequency is around 30 instead of 38 kHz and RC6 is not reliable.
 You can switch to timer PWM generation by `#define SEND_PWM_BY_TIMER`.

 ## Bang & Olufsen protocol